zchsh/paper-mini-gen/NOTES.md

   - 2025-05-22 at 15:54 - experimentation in progress in `trace-image-data.js`.
 Seems promising so far.
   - 2025-05-24 at 16:03 - working in `flatten-path-data-strings.js`
   - 2025-05-24 at 16:57 - have swapped in the new tracing flow, still lots of cleanup work to do.
 For example, need to clean up now-unused files... and might be a nice time to move files that are being used into the new directory structure.
+  - 2025-05-24 at 18:36 - continue to clean up `flatten-path-data-strings.js`, specifically working on `polygonsFromFlattenedPaths`

 - [ ] Think through new tool layout and workflow
   - Maybe worth doing in Figma?
 Sketching on paper, as always, probably a nice place to start